iamlouk/projects/README.md

 Tags: __*C++*__, __*LLVM*__

-This is probably one of the best ones yet.
+The worst but maybe simplest vectorizer you have ever seen.
 It is a auto-vectorizer for LLVM and has it's own [README](./012-very-bad-vectorizer/README.md).

 ### 013: [Rust Macro for Matching Enum Variants](./013-enum-match)